aws-samples/aws-saas-factory-dynamic-policy-generation/README.md

 The templates included with this project include the following security strategies.

-* S3 - Bucket with Multiple Folders
+* Amazon S3 - Bucket with Multiple Folders
-* DynamoDB - Table with tenant leading key
+* Amazon DynamoDB - Table with tenant leading key
-* EFS - Access points tagged with tenant
+* Amazon EFS - Access points tagged with tenant
-* Parameter Store - A parameter including tenant in path
+* AWS Systems Manager Parameter Store - A parameter including tenant in path
-* Secret Manager - Secret tagged with the tenant
+* AWS Secret Manager - Secret tagged with the tenant
-* SQS - A queue with the tenant in the name
+* Amazon SQS - A queue with the tenant in the name

 Here is an example of a template for DynamoDB.